Frojd/Wagtail-Pipit/README.md

 You can rebuild your application with the latest data dump by running: `./docker/stage_to_local.sh`
     - (this requires that have setup access to the stage/prod server with your ssh-key)

-### How do I install docker on MacOS?
+### How do I install Docker on MacOS?

 1. Install docker (use the [Docker Toolbox](https://www.docker.com/products/docker-toolbox)).
-We use the virtualbox version.
+Please use the virtualbox version.
     - Minimum requirements are docker `1.11`, docker-compose `1.7`

 2. Setup machine (if not already present)